Jersey Joe Walcott vs. Ezzard Charles (4th meeting)

 - Judge: Pete Tomasco 6-7

-Referee Clayton becomes the first African-American to referee a World Heavyweight Title fight.
+- Referee Zach Clayton became the first African-American to referee a World Heavyweight Championship fight.

 - Unofficial AP scorecard - 7-6-2 Charles

 Associated Press, June 6, 1952

 Jersey Walcott, 38-year-old Cinderella man of the ring, clung to his world heavyweight boxing title Thursday night by winning an unanimous decision over ex-champ Ezzard Charles.

 Proving once more that old champs never come back, the incredible old father of six kids from Camden, N. J., shook off bombing shots by Charles to grab the votes of all three officials in a fight at Municipal Stadium.